TheMagicalKing/trianglecalculator/README.md

 ## Purpose

-This is a simple program made to quickly figure out what kind of triangle you got based on the input you get.
+This is a simple program made to quickly figure out what kind of triangle you got based on the input you have.

 ## Potential Tests